Skip to contents

 Details

+In general, the activity of a destination location is measured by its incoming flow a.k.a. its destination flow.
 If \(Y\) is a flow matrix, the destination flows are computed as follows

 $$\forall j,\quad D_j=\sum_{i=1}^{n}Y_{ij},$$

-for each destination \(j\) (see destination_flow()).
-To compute their diversity using entropy based definitions, the flows are first normalised to be interpreted as a probability distribution over the destination locations.
-We use
+To compute their diversity using entropy based definitions, the activities are first normalised to be interpreted as a probability distribution over the destination locations.
+For instance for destination flows, we use

 $$\forall j,\quad p_j=\frac{D_j}{\sum_{k=1}^n D_k}.$$